prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/03 create-test-users.md

 <br>
 <br>

-## Using Active Directory Users and Computers
+## Using AD Users and Computers

-- To create test users, I open the tool called Active Directory Users and Computers (ADUC).
+- To create test users, I open the tool called AD Users and Computers (ADUC).
 This tool allows me to view and manage directory objects.
 ADUC is installed automatically when I promote the server to a Domain Controller.

 - I navigate through the Start menu or Server Manager to open ADUC.
 Once open, I can browse the domain and its default containers.